 Thoughts on teaching

-Many of us want to let students choose their own varied paths through materials and assignments, but it’s hard to know how to implement that kind of freedom without frustrating students with a feeling of disorganization.
-Combining my tendency toward detail, with my desire for flexibility, my approach has sometimes involved divergent essay topics in each of several 2-week units of a course; each topic emphasizing different aspects of the course materials.
-But managing numerous assignment pathways can drown an instructor in minutiae.
-There always seems to be just one more nuance to tweak, or one more step to clarify, and beyond a certain point this sort of work isn’t a good use of time.
-More important: students don’t always find that kind of freedom, or organization, rewarding.
+I think I just heard one of my students in a polite act of throat-clearing.
+“And when is that shift of emphasis scheduled to occur?”
+Many of us would love to let students choose varied paths through our materials and assignments, but it’s hard to know how to ensure that kind of freedom really can work in their best interests.
+So I search for the best of both worlds.
+Sometimes I create “units” of assignments, each with divergent essay topics… each topic emphasizing different aspects of the course materials.
+But shepherding students over so many pathways can drown an instructor in minutiae…there always seems to be just one more nuance to tweak, or one more step to clarify, and beyond a certain point this sort of work isn’t a good use of time.
+More important: students don’t always find that kind of freedom rewarding.
+It can be frustrating to be presented with a “choice” in learning, when you don’t yet know what’s at stake.

-- I used to think that “motivational” college teachers were pandering and entertaining unnecessarily.
+- I used to think my best work as a teacher resulted from direct efforts at clear communication.
+I now value more highly the indirect problem of how to motivate my students, to “switch them on” to a communication and ensure they’re ready to get the most out of it.
+(I also once thought that “motivational” college teachers were pandering and entertaining unnecessarily.
 But motivation is integral to good teaching in complex ways.
-I now consider one of my most important tasks to be the design of environments and circumstances that bring out the right kind of learning enthusiasm at the right time.
+I now consider one of my most important tasks to be the design of environments and circumstances that bring out the right kind of learning enthusiasm at the right time.)

-- I have found that when I “nurture” spontaneity and the unknown in the right way, students can activate and mobilize toward knowledge of their own making in the spaces left open.
+- I have found that when I “nurture” spontaneity and the unknown in the right way, students can better activate and mobilize toward knowledge of their own making in the spaces left open.

 Through observations like these, I have begun to concentrate on putting in place the kinds of provocations, structures, and environments that—rather than aim at thorough, well-‘managed’ expressions of the course content—will compel students to express the materials or ideas to themselves, and to each other.
 Examples: